cesmii/Connector/README.md

 # SM Edge Gateway Connector adapters
 The SM Edge Gateway is a small, on-prem component of the SM Platform that facilitates secure, high-speed ingress of data into the SM Platform.

-The Gateway uses an extensible approach to protocol adaptation through the use of connector Adapters.
-Adapters can be used to adapt a variety of datasources to OPC UA for tranmission into the platform.
+The Gateway uses an extensible approach to protocol adaptation through the use of Connector adapters.
+Connector adapters can be used to adapt a variety of datasources to OPC UA for tranmission into the platform.

-The Sample contained here illustrates how to build your own connector Adapter, using the cross-platform .NET Core runtime and C#.
+The Sample contained here illustrates how to build your own Connector adapter, using the cross-platform .NET Core runtime and C#.

 ## Lifecycle
 As you look through the code, it may be helpful to understand the basic stages of the Connector's life cycle